tabcat/ts-template-pnpm/readme.md

 ### Enable Github Pages for Docs

-Repo Settings > Pages > Build and deployment > Github Actions
+`Repo Settings > Pages > Build and deployment > Github Actions`

-> Now just remove the setup* scripts from the package.json scripts field and done!
+This will let the pages workflow complete.

+> Done!